 Shinji:“You want a hero?
 I can be one.
 You want the Shinji who eats Angels for breakfast?
 That can be me.
 That will be me.
 I can do anything now.
 Now that I have a cause, a reason to start over new.”

 - Advice and Trust: Shinji.
 Main character and pilot of the strongest Humongous Mecha in the series, he finds his motivation to become a hero after hooking up with Asuka.

 - In the Actionized Sequel Calvin and Hobbes: The Series, Calvin takes on this role, as well as The Leader.

 - The Child of Love: Shinji, who is determined to try to be a better person and fight to protect the woman he loves and their baby.

 - In Children of an Elder God, Shinji is the hero.
 He reluctantly joins NERV to fight Cthulhu and co and save mankind.

 - Evangelion 303: In this fic Shinji takes the role.
 The main character and the Ace Pilot.

 - Hail To The King: Shinji.
 In this story Zone Fighter bonds with him and teaches him to be a hero.
-Shinji mature and learns to be more confident, more sefless and braver.
+Shinji matures and learns to be more confident, more selfless and braver.

 - HERZ: Shinji.
 He tries to be a good person and making the right thing, and the fate of humankind rests on his shoulders.